-CTE S Standards and Benchmarks 03.05 Analyze the relationship of government entities (federal, state, local) to small and large businesses; note the differences in certain laws (e.g., Family and Medical Leave Act).
-03.06 Provide examples of regulations that affect small and large businesses.
-03.07 Identify the various types of taxes levied on a small business.
-03.08 Compare sources of technical assistance for the small business owner.
-04.0 List components of a business plan and explain how such a plan contributes to the success of a small business - the student will be able to: 04.01 Describe the components of a business plan (e.g., Executive Summary, Introduction, Analysis of Business Situation, Planned Operation, Planned Financing).
-04.02 Analyze the importance of a business plan in developing a business idea and evaluating success.
-04.03 Select data, graphics, maps, and diagrams to include in a business plan.
-04.04 Utilize current technology for research and communication in the development of a business plan.
-04.05 Evaluate the possibility of and procedures for buying an existing business or franchise.
-05.0 Prepare an introduction for a business plan - the student will be able to: 05.01 Identify and describe the type of business.
-05.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the business.
-05.03 Evaluate various corporate mission statements and develop an individualized mission statement for the selected business.
-05.04 Compose a description of the product/service and advantages and benefits the product/service will provide customers.
-05.05 Substantiate why the business will be successful.
-05.06 Identify three business failures and evaluate the causes of each failure.
-06.0 Prepare a self-analysis - the student will be able to: 06.01 Describe personal education, training, strengths, and weaknesses relevant to the operation of a business.
-06.02 Develop a timeline for the personal development required for a specific field of business; outline the steps needed to acquire skills and obtain licensure.
-06.03 Describe personality traits and work habits relevant to the operation of a business; compare to the individual's traits and habits.
-07.0 Prepare an analysis of the trading area - the student will be able to:
+CTE S Standards and Benchmarks 03.02 Utilize Porter's 5 Forces on a mock business.
+(Optional) 04.0 Explain the role of management in the operation of an enterprise - the student will be able to: 04.01 Analyze and explain the functions of management.
+04.02 Prepare an organizational chart and explain its importance.
+04.03 Discuss various aspects of supervising employees and the role of employees in the workplace.
+04.04 Analyze the relationship of government entities (federal, state, local) to small and large businesses; note the differences in certain laws (e.g. Family and Medical Leave Act); expand on the importance of Human Resources.
+(Optional) 04.05 Discuss business ethics and regulations impact on small and large businesses.
+04.06 Identify the various types of taxes levied on a small business.
+04.07 Compare sources of management information systems for the small business owner.
+04.08 Analyze and determine possible employee work environments (remote, in-person, hybrid, etc.) to maximize employee retention and productivity.
+04.09 Determine how to find the best possible employees using various website, recruiting firms or other means.
+05.0 Determine business plan development steps and procedures- the student will be able to: 05.01 Define the five common forms of businesses.
+05.02 Describe the components of a business plan (e.g. Executive Summary, Introduction, Analysis of Business Situation, Planned Operation, Planned Financing).
+05.03 Analyze the importance of a business plan in developing a business idea and evaluating success.
+05.04 Select data, graphics, maps and diagrams to include in a business plan.
+05.05 Evaluate the possibility of and procedures for buying an existing business or franchise.
+06.0 Prepare a business and financial plan for a business - the student will be able to: 06.01 Identify and justify the type of business being proposed.
+06.02 Analyze how current or changing economic situations create an unfulfilled consumer demand for the proposed business.
+06.03 Evaluate various corporate vision and mission statements and develop individualized vision and mission statements for the selected business.
+06.04 Compose a description of the product/service and advantages and benefits the product/service will provide customers.